The first Gilbertines were anchoresses attached to the Sempringham church. They had prevailed upon St. Gilbert

 Please click here to go to the "About Us" page for the emerging cenobites.

-Please click here to return to "Modern Renewal Efforts"
+Please click here to return to "Modern Restoration Efforts"